karlatan97/karlatan97/README.md

 ### :zap: My Certifications:  :zap:

-### Thank you for visiting my profile and please feel free to reach out to me if you have any questions or would like to collaborate on any projects together.
+## Thank you for visiting my profile and please feel free to reach out to me if you have any questions or would like to collaborate on any projects together.

 ### Email: kh3art@outlook.com

-### Phone Number: (470) 686-0907
+### Phone: (470) 686-0907

 ## :jigsaw: Also, please feel free to check out my "Respositories" for all of my latest projects :jigsaw: